-Eating in Southeast Asia spans the full gamut of culinary experience, from steaming noodle soup on a backwater roadside in Laos to fine dining at a top French restaurant in Bangkok.
-Even with kids in tow, you can still enjoy a wide range of experiences, with people in the region generally being welcoming and accommodating when it comes to children.
+Even with children in tow, you can still enjoy a wide range of culinary experiences in Southeast Asia, with people generally being welcoming and accommodating when it comes to little ones.
 Read on for some tips for ensuring your family holiday is a healthy one.

 Talk about what sorts of food you expect to find during your travels before you leave home.
 Depending on your kids’ ages, plan fun projects centred on the unusual ingredients you’ll find in dishes in Southeast Asia.
 You could, for instance, hunt for pictures of tropical fruits in magazines to make collages, and also whip up a few Asian-inspired dishes at home together to help familiarise your kids with some of the new flavours they will experience.